How the Electric Jeep Wrangler Magneto Concept Works With a Manual Transmission

 For the sake of simplicity, the Jeep crew matched the Wrangler Magneto Concept's power levels to that of the Pentastar V6 engine.
 That goes for both the horsepower (285 hp) and the torque (273 pound-feet), so there shouldn't be any concern about snapping drivelines or input shafts.
 Most interestingly, though, it allows for the normal Wrangler's six-speed manual to work without any real upgrades, and operation is more or less the same with a few quirks.

 First off, since the electric motor doesn't maintain any revs at idle, the Wrangler Magneto Concept can be shifted into first without a clutch.
 You don't even have to worry about balancing the clutch and the accelerator because Jeep says it can't stall.
-It's a lot like an automatic, then; that's good news for your buddy who says he can drive a stick but can't really.
+It's a lot like an automatic, then; that's good news for your buddy who says he can drive a stick but really can't.

 You do have to engage the clutch when shifting between gears, but Jeep has thought that out, too.
 If you're in a tight spot and have to shift quickly, the Magneto engages regen to prevent rev hang, giving the driver precise control.
 Really, that's the best part about the electric drivetrain.